Welcome!We’re Here to Help M-F 8am-6pm CST

 Each state has different workers’ compensation regulations.
 For the requirements in your state, click here.

 The good news is, no matter where you live, we can help.
 As part of our setup process, we will obtain the requisite tax IDs and then guide you to the most convenient, cost-effective solution in your state.
 In many states, our exclusive partner can write a stand-alone workers’ compensation policy.
-We are confident that you find a better price anywhere since the price of workers’ compensation insurance is regulated and we do not upcharge or make any money on these policies.
+We are confident that you will not find a better price anywhere since the price of workers’ compensation insurance is regulated and we do not upcharge or make any money on these policies.
 Our goal is simply to bring our clients a convenient, affordable solution to workers’ compensation insurance.

 Like any insurance, workers’ compensation isn’t needed very often.
 But when it is, it’s worth its weight in gold.